 LaunchX Clubs is not a competition.
 There are no winners.

 We do have regional demo day events in the spring to celebrate to progress of the teams and to provide support for them to continue building their startups.
-From these events, a few select teams will be invited to our Global Demo Day at MIT in April.
+From these events, a few select teams will be invited to our Global Demo Day in April.

 Teams attending the regional and global events will network with like-minded peer teams and receive feedback to progress their startups.
 Teams are responsible for their own travel and lodging costs.

 What happens after the first year of a club?

 If you continue your company beyond the first year, you’ll have the option to learn from advanced curriculum materials and to apply for grants from LaunchX, as well as be provided with other resources to support your growth.

 I'm a club president/ on the leadership team.
 Can I also start a company?